jgalvalisi/AWS/serverless-web-app/README.md

 ### 6° Phase - Create a Lambda function

-- Go to AWS Lambda and create a function.
+- Go to AWS Lambda and create an AWS Lambda function that will persist data to an Amazon DynamoDB table.
-- I'll use the same name that we have been using (serverless-web-application-on-aws-project) and Pyhton 3.8 in my case, but you can use other languages.
+- In my case, I'll use the same name that we have been using (serverless-web-application-on-aws-project) and Pyhton 3.8, but you can use other languages you feel comfortable with.
 - Within 'Advanced settings', allow 'Enable function URL' to assign HTTP(S) endpoints to your Lambda function.
 - For this case, we'll select NONE as auth type, but it's recommended to limit access through AWS_IAM (luckyly you can change it later if you want).
-- Since it possible to access it publicly, you should see the default Lamdbda message "Hello from Lambda!".
-When checking the function URL, you might encounter an error message like {"Message":"Forbidden"}, situation that happened to me.
+- Since it possible to access it publicly, you should see the default Lamdbda message _"Hello from Lambda!"_.
+When checking the function URL, you might encounter an error message like _{"Message":"Forbidden"}_, situation that happened to me.
 If that's your case, you probably fogot to change default execution role using the role that we have previously created.
 Just select the role when creating the Lambda function and the error will be solved.
 In my case, this worked.
 - Create the code (in my case with Python) to carry out the count of viewers of the website.
 In my case, the code goes as follows:

 `